Jose Siri Player Props: Rays vs. Guardians

-Jose Siri -- with an on-base percentage of .176 in his past 10 games, 82 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays versus the Cleveland Guardians, with Xzavion Curry on the hill, on August 11 at 6:40 PM ET.
+Jose Siri -- .152 average over his past 10 games -- will be in action for the Tampa Bay Rays versus the Cleveland Guardians, with Gavin Williams on the mound, on August 12 at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Cardinals.
+In his most recent game he had a hitless showing (0-for-3) against the Cardinals.

 Jose Siri Game Info & Props vs. the Guardians